Bahrain jails 20 doctors after democracy protests

 "We were shocked by the verdicts because we were expecting the doctors would be proved innocent of the crime of occupying the Salmaniya medical complex," defence lawyer Mohsen al-Alawi said, adding the hearing had lasted no more than 10 minutes.

-The doctors say the charges were invented by the authorities to punish medical staff for treating people who took part in anti-government protests.
+The doctors say the charges against them were invented by the authorities to punish medical staff for treating people who took part in anti-government protests.

 "Those doctors who have been found guilty were charged with abusing the hospital for political purposes.
 Nobody is above the law," a spokesman for the government's Information Affairs Authority (IAA) said.